Sentiodirector/sentio-poc-emotion-timeline/README.md

 | 3 | `emotion_timeline_output.json` | Output matching schema |
 | 4 | `demo.mp4` | Screen recording under 2 min |

-Push to your branch only.
-Do not touch main.

----

-## Bonus

-Duchenne smile detector: a genuine smile (eye corners crinkling) vs. a social smile (mouth only).
-Use MediaPipe Face Mesh landmark distances around the outer eye corners to classify.
-Mark genuine smiles differently on the timeline chart.

-*Sentio Mind · 2026*